 After You Export - Add Value

 Build a strong business relationship

-This is a cliché.
-Everyone says that, because you cannot avoid it in your business operations.
-I just want to add a suggestion of not ignoring small issues in building business relationships.
-Believe me that if you send a postcard or even an e-mail on major national holydays and on key personnel birthdays, that adds considerably to the relationship.
+Yes this is a cliché and everyone says it.
+Mean it because you should not avoid it in your business dealings.
+We want to add an important recomendation, do not ignore small issues in building business relationships, its the little things that make the difference.
+Believe me if you send a postcard or even an e-mail on major events and national holydays and on key personnel birthdays, it will add considerable value and strength to the relationship.

 Win buyers through better service